Use TSN to control the simultaneous initialization of your acquisitions across the network of synchronization-enabled devices in your system.

 Available Timebases may vary based on your device or chassis.
 Refer to your device documentation, available at ni.com/manuals, for more information.

-Ensure that your synchronization-enabled devices in your system are utilizing a recommended connection configuration that supports TSN.
+Ensure that the synchronization-enabled devices in your system are utilizing a recommended connection configuration that supports TSN.
 You can use the following topology configuration options:

 Refer to your synchronization-supported device documentation, available at ni.com/manuals, for additional information on synchronization and networking for TSN.